 Although the frame is made from carbon fiber, I read that is very fragile and can break easily.
 The V-tail system is achieved by “regular” arms (not bended ones) screwed together using an orange plastic part.

-Total weight with loaded battery is about 45 grams.
+The total weight with a loaded battery is about 45 grams.

-The AIO F3 PRO flight controller comes with BetaFlight firmware and integrated FlySky radio receiver (RX).
+The AIO F3 PRO flight controller comes with BetaFlight firmware and an integrated FlySky radio receiver (RX).